smastrom/react-rating/README.md

 yarn dev
 ```

 Vite's [Library Mode](https://vitejs.dev/guide/build.html#library-mode) is used to bundle the package.
-Just run:
+To build the package just run:

 ```console
 yarn build